ZitaoZeng/CBDA-subsampling/readme.txt

 create_sets.py
 **************

-This creates the validation set(s) and training sets.
+This creates the validation set(s) and training sets or generic sets.
 It reads the Pickle file produced by get_original_file_info.py and the original data file.
-It uses command line options for the number of rows and columns to include in each validation and training set, the column ordinals for the case number and outcome columns, the number of training sets to produce and the percentage (a value betwen 0 and 1) of the original data file lines to use for training sets (with the remainder of the original data file lines used for validation sets).
+It uses command line options for the number of rows and columns to include in each validation and training set or each generic set, the column ordinals for the case number and outcome columns, the number of training or generic sets to produce and for training sets the percentage (a value betwen 0 and 1) of the original data file lines to use for training sets (with the remainder of the original data file lines used for validation sets).

-It excludes the case number and outcome column from the randomly selected attribute column ordinals to include for a training or validation set, but it does write those columns to each training set and each validation set, in addition to the randomly selected attribute columns.
+It excludes the case number and outcome column from the randomly selected attribute column ordinals to include for a training or validation set, but it does write those columns to each training set and each validation set or to each generic set, in addition to the randomly selected attribute columns.

-It makes as few passes as possible of the original data set to create all the validation and training sets.
+It makes as few passes as possible of the original data set to create all the resulting sets.
 The number of passes of the original data set is determined by the system limit on the maximum number of open files.

 Suppose the system file open limit is 1024 (a common value on Linux systems).